 *Make your lipstick last longer whilst sipping cocktails by blotting your lips after application.

 *Instantly take yourself from desk to dance-floor and feel glamorous, confident and sexy by wearing bright and bold lipstick.

 *Always remove your makeup every night with a deep cleanse and finish with a good overnight moisturiser.

 *A good base is the secret to amazing makeup and will disguise ageing.

 *Blending makeup with good quality brushes is vital if you want your makeup to look its best for the camera.

 *For a sultry, smokey eye look for the office party, double up your eyebrow pencil by using it as an eyeliner and smudging it across the lids.

-*Clutch bags are limited for space so use a lipstick as a blusher and blend it out onto the apples of the cheeks.
+*Clutch bags are limited for space so use lipstick as a blusher and blend it out onto the apples of the cheeks.

 *Tired looking eyes?
-Soak some cotton pads in a bowl of ice and place on your eyes to refreshen and reduce puffiness,
+Soak some cotton pads in a bowl of ice and place them on your eyes to refreshen and reduce puffiness,

 The Joan Collins Timeless Beauty range consists of three different categories: Skin Care, Cosmetics and Fragrance.
 The products are presented in a striking, luxurious packaging inspired by Hollywood glamour and Joan’s love of Art Deco.
 The formulations are based on “cutting-edge, effective, multi-active ingredients” and the range is aimed at women from 40 to 70 and above.